-- Combine ground pork, cooking wine, soy sauce, and ginger in a bowl.
+- Combine ground meat, cooking wine, soy sauce, and ginger in a small bowl.
 Mix well.

-- Combine cornstarch with 1 tablespoon water in a small bowl.
+- Combine cornstarch with 1 tablespoon of water in a small bowl.
 Mix well and set aside.

-- Heat vegetable oil in a nonstick skillet.
-When oil is hot, add ground meat and Doubanjiang.
-Stir-fry over medium heat with a spatula, until pork is evenly coated with Doubanjiang.
+- Add the ground meat and Doubanjiang.
+Cook over medium heat and chop the ground meat into small bits with a spatula, until pork is evenly coated with Doubanjiang and fully cooked through.
 Add green onion and stir fry for another minute.

-- Spread tofu evenly on top of ground pork (*See footnote 2).
+- Spread tofu evenly on top of ground pork (*Footnote 4).
 Add chili oil, five-spice powder, and sugar.
-Pour on hot water.
-Simmer, covered, over low heat for 10 to 15 minutes, until tofu becomes tender and the sauce has reduced to half the original amount.
+Pour in the broth and cook until brought to a simmer.
+Simmer, covered, over medium-low heat for 8 to 10 minutes, or until the sauce has reduced to half the original amount.
 Taste the tofu with some broth (be careful, it will be very hot!).
-Adjust seasoning by adding salt.
-If the dish is too spicy, add another teaspoon of sugar.
+Adjust seasoning by adding salt if needed.
+If the dish is too spicy, add another teaspoon of sugar to balance it out.
 Gently mix well with spatula.

 - Mix cornstarch water again until fully dissolved and swirl it into the skillet.
 Gently stir a few times with a spatula, until sauce thickens.
 Turn off heat and transfer everything to a bowl.

-- Garnish with green onion (if using).
-Serve warm over steamed rice or by itself as main.
+- Garnish with extra green onion and a small pinch of the ground Sichuan peppercorns, if using (*Footnote 5), if using.
+Serve hot over steamed rice or by itself as main.